 Some high-adventure activities may require more adult-to-girl supervision than stated above.
 For those activities, the safety checkpoints will provide specific adult-to-girl supervision ratios.
 Remember, some activities are less safe for younger girls, particularly Daisies and Brownies.
 Younger girls may not be permitted to participate based on their age, as appropriate, and this will be specified on the individual activity.
-In cases where younger-girl participation is an option but only under certain conditions, this is indicated toward the top (on some occasions, with an asterisk that's followed by explanation further into the write-up).
+In cases where younger-girl participation is an option but only under certain conditions, this is indicated toward the top of the activity chapter (typically with an asterisk followed by an explanation further into the write-up).